 But as our kids have gotten older, moving things online and transitioning from saving to investing has made more and more sense.

 So there we were, looking at his investment account online.
 It was fascinating to me how many questions he had.
 As he looked at the screen, he saw lots of unfamiliar terms.
 “Cost basis,” “unrealized gain/loss,” “small cap.”
 What does it all mean?
 He was genuinely interested and it led to a great conversation.
 The important point is that if I had tried to teach him about such concepts over dinner one night, he very likely would not have been interested.
 But because he had some of his own real money invested, he wanted to learn.

 Later that same night, as I got our 10-year-old ready for bed, she handed me $100 and asked me to put it in her investment account.
 What kid does that?
 The money was mostly from three months’ worth of allowance payments.

-Okay, we forgot to pay her for a while, so she got a pretty sizeable lump sum.
-And she got some more money for a recent birthday.
+Okay, we forgot to pay her for a while, so she got a pretty sizable lump sum.
+Some of it was also money she received for a recent birthday.
 I was amazed that she was so enthusiastic about investing the money instead of spending it.
-Apparently, she’s excited about an idea we’ve been talking about lately: Compounding returns and the importance of starting early.
+Apparently, she’s excited about an idea we had been talking about lately: compounding returns and the importance of starting early.

 It’s been deeply satisfying to see our kids truly understand some important lessons about money, and I think much of it can be credited to this idea of teaching through hands-on experiences.